-• Restore functionality and documentation of the sphinx directive, which is now stricter (fail on error by default), gained configuration options, have a brand new documentation page IPython Sphinx Directive, which need some cleanup.
+- Restore functionality and documentation of the sphinx directive, which is now stricter (fail on error by daefault), has new configuration options, has a brand new documentation page IPython Sphinx Directive (which needs some cleanup).
 It is also now tested so we hope to have less regressions.
-PR #11402
+PR #11402 - IPython.display.Video now supports width and height arguments, allowing a custom width and height to be set instead of using the video's width and height.
+PR #11353 - Warn when using HTML ('<iframe>') instead of IFrame PR #11350

-- IPython.display.Video now supports width and height arguments, allowing a custom width and height to be set instead of using the video's width and height.
-PR #11353 - Warn when using HTML('<iframe>') instead of IFrame PR #11350 - Allow Dynamic switching of editing mode between vi/emacs and show normal/input mode in prompt when using vi.
+• Allow Dynamic switching of editing mode between vi/emacs and show normal/input mode in prompt when using vi.
 PR #11390.
-Use %config TerminalInteractiveShell.editing_mode = 'vi' or %config TerminalInteractiveShell.editing_mode = 'emacs' to dynamically spwitch
+Use %config TerminalInteractiveShell.editing_mode = 'vi' or %config TerminalInteractiveShell.editing_mode = 'emacs' to dynamically switch between modes.